-This post is an extract from the guide we recently produced which covers all aspects involved in setting up a cash flow forecasting process.
-Please follow this link to the cashflow forecasting setup guide, which we welcome you to download.
+If you plan to set up a cash flow forecasting process from the ground up, we’ve got you.
+This post is an extract from the guide we recently produced, which covers all aspects involved in setting up a cash flow forecasting process.
+Please follow this link to the Cash Flow Forecasting Setup Guide, which we welcome you to download.
 The guide discusses: what is involved in setting business objectives, how to set the process up, as well as what comes after go-live.

 Alternatively, templates are a great way to create quicker cash forecasts.

 With CashAnalytics, you don’t even have to worry about building a cash forecasting process from scratch or working around a manual template.
 Our cash flow forecasting software automates forecast processes, enables instant cash balance visibility, and aids variance analysis.
 We also provide step-by-step support to customise our tool for your specific business objectives.